reedbc1/AIReaderAdvisory/README.md

 # AI Library Search
 ## Overview
-Problem statement
-Solution pitch/vision
-How the program strives to achieve the solution/solve the problem
-- Uses OpenAI to provide recommended library items based on user requests.
+<b>Problem:</b>
+Finding library materials on our online catalog is easy, but in many cases we don't have the exact item a patron wants at our library and need to order it from a different library.
+Additionally, finding recommendations for patrons based on what they like is easy, but it is often unlikely we have those recommenations available.

+<b>Solution:</b>
+This program can search the library catalog and choose items most similar to what the patron is looking for.
+This can be much faster than manually navigating the online catalog and filters.

+<b>Limitations</b>
 - Currently CLI (Command Line Interface)
-- Currently only finds DVDs (movies, TV shows, documentaries)
+- Currently only supports DVDs (movies, TV shows, documentaries)

 ## Description
+Uses OpenAI to provide recommended library items based on user requests.
 The program does the following:

-Catalog Retrieval
+<b>Catalog Retrieval</b>
 - Gets current items and item descriptions from a library catalog (only DVDs currently supported)

-Creating embeddings
+<b>Creating embeddings</b>
 - Creates embeddings for each item to later find semantic similarity to user queries

-Conversational AI
+<b>AI Responses</b>
 - Prompts a user to describe what items they   are looking for
 - Embeds query and searches catalog using FAISS
-- Chooses final results with ChatGPT 4o to ensure compatibility with user query
+- Chooses final results with ChatGPT 4o
-- Gives final results and explains how they match the query

 ## Running the Program
 - The program is ran by calling pipeline.py